What is Sojourner House?

 Sojourner House is the first dedicated “bridge housing” in suburban Cook County serving vulnerable men, women and families facing homelessness.

-Our ground-breaking new service model to end homelessness in the community is designed to:
+Our ground-breaking service model to respond to homelessness in the community is designed to:

-- Provide a temporary residence while recovering from medical treatment.
+- provide a temporary residence while recovering from medical treatment with a path to permanent

 Thanks to many community partners, the first resident, a recently discharged patient from MacNeal Hospital/Loyola Medicine, moved in on Sept.
-3rd.
-More client referrals will follow and a community dedication is being planned for September.
-Download a Sojourner House FAQ here.
+3, 2019.
+An article about our first year can be found here.

 Where is Sojourner House located?